Bernard Freyberg, 1st Baron Freyberg: Second World War

 The British Army classified Freyberg as unfit for active service in 1937.
 After the outbreak of war in September 1939, he returned to its active list in December as a specially employed major-general.
-On being approached by the New Zealand government, Freyberg offered his services and was appointed commander of the 2nd New Zealand Expeditionary Force and of the 2nd New Zealand Division.
+On being approached by the New Zealand Government, Freyberg, by then commanding the Salisbury Plain Training Area in the United Kingdom, offered his services and was appointed commander of the 2nd New Zealand Expeditionary Force and of the 2nd New Zealand Division.

+Under Freyberg's charter he was ultimately responsible only to the Government of New Zealand and as such was allowed to make decisions to protect the New Zealanders under his command.
+This enabled him at times to bypass his superior officers and confer directly with Peter Fraser, the Prime Minister of New Zealand, on certain issues.
+He was also insistent that his division would fight as a complete formation and not be split up into brigade groups or smaller.
+This brought him into conflict with his senior commanders in the war's early years, most notably with General Sir Archibald Wavell, then the Commander-in-Chief in the Middle East, where the division, which began to leave home in early 1940, began to concentrate.

 In the chaos of the retreat from the Battle of Greece in 1941, Churchill gave Freyberg command of the Allied forces during the Battle of Crete.
 Although instructed to prevent an assault from the air, he remained obsessed with the possibility of a naval landing and based his tactics on it, neglecting adequately to defend the airfield at Maleme, ignoring ULTRA intelligence messages, which showed that the assault was coming by air.
 However, many sources consider that the intelligence given to Freyberg was vague and inadequate, and did indicate the possibility of a naval landing; this compromised his ability to respond correctly to the invasion.